quasarresearchgroup/m2dm/README.md

 Due to the emergence of sanitized open source repositories, namely in Java, one of the most popular programming languages, the quest for mining them for research purposes has increased lately.
 Research endeavors of this kind require empirical validation and the latter implies defining explanatory and outcome variables.
 Those variables are expressed in this context by the so-called software metrics.
 Despite the fact that several object-oriented metrics suites have been proposed in the past (e.g. C&K or MOOD suites), no M2DM open-source tool for Java was available and we kept receiving requests worldwide for such a tool.
 Therefore, we decided to build one on top of Eclipse, the most popular open-source IDE currently used.
 Since M2DM requires a metamodel of the target domain, we proposed the EJMM (Eclipse Java Metamodel)[9,10], based upon and instantiated through Eclipse's Java Development Tools.

 The provided M2DM plugin allows users to easily define new software metrics in OCL upon the EJMM.
 We have also ported the aforementioned FLAME library to the EJMM.
+For more information on the internal details of the M2DM tool please read [9,10].

 ## Notes (version 0.8.5)
 ### Installation